lazyhaotao/MOE-U/README.md

 # MetaOE-L
-Python implement of MetaOE-L for few-shot HSI classification.
+Python implement of the MOE-U.

 ## File Description
 - dataDes/